jbinde02/VendingMachineSoftware/README.md

 # VendingMachineSoftware
 Coding Challenge.
 An application that takes a JSON file input and displays it like a vending machine would.
 Items are labeled and the user can attempt to purchase an item or a new item list JSON can be added.

-# Current instructions to run
+# Current Instructions to Run in Windows
 1. Download the VendingMachineSoftware.jar file from the /out/artifacts/VendingMachineSoftware_jar directory
 2. Open up the command prompt in Windows
 3. Navigate to where the file is located